 How can you enhance the quality of results with Graston Technique?

-Graston Technique is often employed with a variety of other intense therapeutic protocols, such as Active Release Technique, Ultrasound, and stretching exercises.
+Graston Technique is often employed with a variety of other intense therapeutic protocols, such as Active Release Technique, and strengthening exercises.
 A practitioner may initiate the therapy with a short warm-up exercise, followed by stretching and strengthening exercises.
 After the procedure, patients are advised to maintain mild physical activity to enhance healing and optimal recovery.
 Cold compresses or ice massage can help for pain relief.

-Most patients respond to 3-4 sessions of therapy (over 2 or more weeks), though this varies depending upon the findings of an initial examination, response to therapy, and other features.
+Most patients begin to respond in to 3-4 sessions of therapy (over 2 or more weeks), though this varies depending upon the findings of an initial examination, response to therapy, and other features.
 Extreme cases may require additional sessions of therapy, though most patients report improvement in symptoms after first few sessions.

 According to a study conducted by Hansen and associates (1), 100% of patients reported improvement in symptoms after first two sessions.
 Another study (2) examining the efficacy of this technique in managing trigger point myofascial pain, investigators found that, “Graston technique does decrease the amount of pain felt by the patient in a given myofascial trigger point and the amount of pressure required to elicit pain.”